 Coming from the standpoint of a certified Lamaze Childbirth Educator, I strongly believe that we should wait for labor to start on its own.
-The very first of the “6 Care Practices” is “Labor Begins on its Own.”
-It has been well documented that once medical intervention starts, a “cascade effect” is in motion which will often lead to the necessity of more and more medical procedures and intervention.
+The very first of the Lamaze 6 Healthy Birth Practices is labor begins on its own.
+It has been well documented that once medical intervention starts, a cascade effect is in motion which will often lead to the necessity of more and more medical procedures and intervention.

 Of course, there are very valid reasons for which a medical induction is necessary.
 For example, if the mother has diabetes, high blood pressure, the mother or baby is in distress, the mother has reached 42 weeks, or the fluids have ruptured and labor has not begun after several hours.
 Note: Convenience is NOT on this list!
 Suspecting a large or very large baby is also not a medical reason for induction.
 In a November 2002 press release, ACOG reported that induction of labor for macrosomia (large baby) almost doubled the cesarean rate without improving perinatal outcomes (the health of the baby).